jasonlau/Wordpress-User-Meta-Manager/readme.txt

 1. screenshot-1.png The User Meta Manager Home screen.

 == Changelog ==

+= 2.2.7 =
+New feature allows you to change the name of the hidden form-field used to test for spam-bots.
+Now the profile field section title is only displayed in the profile or user editors.

 = 2.2.6 =
 Fixed a bug which caused empty checkboxes to not update properly.